-As a Certified Speaking Professional (CSP), Mike is a leading expert on courage, dignity and integrity.
-Mike’ mission is to create a world where we all know we are valuable and worthy.
+Mike Dilbeck’s mission is to create a world where we all know we are valuable and worthy.
+As a Certified Speaking Professional (CSP), Mike is a leading expert on courage & dignity.
 He empowers students to stand up, step in, and speak out for what’s right — to show courage.
-He empowers students to focus on building others up rather than tearing them down — to honor dignity.
-He empowers students to do what they say they will do and to honor their word — to act with integrity…no matter what!
+He empowers students to focus on building others up rather than tearing them down — to honor dignity!